Waterside Plaza: Awards & honors

+The housing development received the Construction Achievement Project of the Year Award from the Metropolitan Section of the American Society of Civil Engineers in 1974.
 In 1975, Waterside won the Albert S. Bard Award for Distinguished Architecture and Urban Design.
 A year later, it won an Honor Award from the American Institute of Architects.
 In 2004, the Municipal Art Society placed Waterside on its "30 Under 30", a watch list of future landmarks.